The translation of this document is outdated.

 2008]

-accordance with procedures laid down by law and its articles of
+accordance with procedures laid down in law and its articles of

-association more than half of all republic city local
+association, more than half of all State city local governments

-governments, as well as more than half of all municipality local
+and also more than half of all municipality local governments

-governments have joined as members, is entitled to represent
+have joined as members, is entitled to represent local

 Section 97.
 Local governments and associations

-other states and associations thereof, if such co-operation is
+other states and associations thereof, if such cooperation is not

-not contrary to legislative enactments of the co-operating states
+contrary to legislative enactments of the cooperating states and

-and conforms to mutual agreements concluded among such
+conforms to mutual agreements concluded among such states.

 [17 July 2008 / Amendments in respect of the word